-Watch this demonstration of the Splunk Enterprise Security incident review framework to learn how you can detect, analyze and respond to security incidents and threats.
-The demo highlights the benefits of using Asset Investigator, Risk and other key concepts in the context of investigating and managing overall Incident Response in SIEM workflows.
+Watch this demo of the Splunk Enterprise Security incident review framework to learn how you can detect, analyze and respond to security incidents and threats.

 Splunk Enterprise Security allows security analysts to understand the situational status associated with security events and incidents in order for them to make a fast decision to qualify.
 Let's look at an incident from Enterprise Securities Incident Review Interface.
 We are looking at a host with multiple correlations search matches that looks concerning.
 By expanding a notable event, in this case malware activity, we are able to see the various enriched context information about this event associated with potentially an incident.